Operation Bodenplatte: Brussels-Evere/Grimbergen

-Jagdgeschwader 26 (JG 26) and the III.
-Gruppe of Jagdgeschwader 54 (JG 54) were to strike at Brussels-Evere.
+I. Gruppe of Jagdgeschwader 26 (JG 26) and the III.
+Gruppe of Jagdgeschwader 54 (JG 54) were to strike Grimbergen.
+II. and III.
+Gruppen of Jagdgeschwader 26 (JG 26) were to strike at Brussels-Evere.
 At the end of December, II./JG 26 had 39 Fw 190D-9s and III./JG 26 had 45 Bf 109s.
 Records of available aircraft indicate 110 aircraft of JG 26 flew that day; all but 29 were Fw 190s, the remainder were Bf 109s.
 17 Fw 190s from III./JG 54 took part with JG 26.

 Unknown to the Luftwaffe the Grimbergen Airfield was almost completely abandoned.
 The Evere airfield was located to the south.
 It was one of the most densely populated airfields in Belgium and had plenty of targets.
 The main force consisted of 60 Spitfire XVIs of No. 127 Wing RAF.
 Also present were B-17s and B-24s of the Eighth Air Force.
 Overall, well over 100 aircraft were on the field.

 At 08:13, the first formations took off.
 In total, 64 Fw 190D-9s participated.
 Before the target was reached, some 14 Fw 190D-9s were forced to turn back due to AAA damage or mechanical difficulties.
 Three Fw 190s were lost to German AAA fire.
 At 09:10, when the front was reached, Allied heavy AAA units began to engage the formation and another five were shot down.
 Most of the fire was from British Naval AAA defences defending the Scheldt Estuary.
 As the formation crossed the Dutch and Belgian border, I./JG 26 and III./JG 54 were intercepted by Spitfires.
 Five of the Fw 190s were shot down.
-I./JG 26 destroyed or damaged the few aircraft at the airfield.
-AAA defences claimed five kills and I./JG 26 reported two Fw 190s lost to Spitfires.
+I./JG 26 and III./JG 54 destroyed or damaged the few aircraft at the airfield.
+AAA defences claimed five kills and the two gruppen reported two Fw 190s lost to Spitfires.
 Several others were lost over the airfield.
 Other losses occurred against friendly fire again on the return flight.